alisadek/guestbook-backend/README.md

 `npm start`

-7) In the second terminal, go to the directory where you cloned the frontend (this repository).
+7) In the second terminal, go to the directory where you cloned the frontend.

 8) Repeat steps 5 and 6.